airalab/robonomics-wiki/docs/glossary.md

 ## Lighthouse

 A lighthouse is an autonomous workflow that allows us to distribute the running time of providers that serve a single broadcast channel.

-For more information read [Robonomics Whitepaper](https://robonomics.network/robonomics_white_paper_en.pdf) section 5.2
+For more information read [Robonomics Whitepaper](https://robonomics.network/robonomics_white_paper_en.pdf) section 5.2.

 ## Sidechain

-Ethereum based blockchain network with Proof-of-Authority consensus owned by Airalab
+Ethereum based blockchain network with Proof-of-Authority consensus owned by Airalab.